 As a first step to adopting EHRs, many practices choose to offer online forms so that their patients can take their time completing forms in their own homes, rather than in an office waiting area.
 Patients who don't complete the forms can finish them using a desktop, laptop or web-based tablet at the dental office.

 The Dental Record offers some advice on EHRs for ADA members.

 First, if they haven't already, dentists should build a practice website because patients who can't find a practice online will quickly move on to another.
-A recent ADA Business Resources survey from 2011 found that 35 percent of members do not have a practice website.
+A recent ADA Business Resources survey found that only 33 percent of members have a practice website.
 ADA Business Resources has chosen PBHS Inc. as its endorsed website design and practice marketing firm.
-Visit

 Second, dentists should carefully consider the practice management software that will enable easy access to electronic forms.
 If the practice's current software doesn't have an electronic forms feature that fits its needs, an already established program such as DentForms from The Dental Record is a good option.